Achint08/algo-kit/README.md

 | n ≤ 1 000 000   | O(n log n)                       |
 | n ≤ 100 000 000 | O(n)                             |
 | n > 100 000 000 | O(1) or O(log n) or O(n ^ (1/2)) |

+## Suggestions

+Are there any other algorithm that I might be missing?
+Please open a pull request and contribute!
+Let's learn together.

 ## References